content-left-bg.png

 Work experience

-Registered home educating parents should contact the HEU a minimum of 2 weeks prior to commencing any work experience opportunities.
+Registered home-educating parents should contact the HEU at least 3 weeks before the child starts any work experience placements.

-A work experience agreement provides a formal arrangement whereby children registered for home education participate in an unpaid, short-term placement with businesses or organisations.
-While undertaking work experience, children observe different aspects of work within their chosen industry and may assist with tasks allocated by their supervisor, but should not undertake activities which require extensive training or expertise.
+A work experience agreement is a formal arrangement.
+The agreement means that children registered for home education can participate in an unpaid, short-term placement with businesses or organisations.
+While they’re undertaking work experience, children observe different aspects of work within their chosen industry and may assist with tasks allocated by their supervisor, but they should not perform any activities that require extensive training or expertise.

-Children must be at least 14 years of age, and registered for home education.
-Children can be placed on work experience for up to a maximum of 30 days in a calendar year.
-Work experience of more than 30 days for a child with a disability may be approved.
+To participate in work experience, children must be at least 14 years of age, and they must also be registered for home education.
+Children can be doing work experience for up to 30 days in a calendar year.
+The HEU may also approve work experience of more than 30 days for a child with a disability.

 Useful links